 Teen Job-Hunting Step 2: Put Together a Resume.

-Most teen job openings do not require a resume — and most other teen job-seekers won’t even have a resume.
-So why prepare a resume if one is not needed?
-Job-hunting is all about perceptions and standing out from the crowd — and presenting a nicely formatted resume to prospective employers can give your application an edge.
+Many teens wonder: Is a resume necessary for a first job?
+The short answer is yes.
+Job hunting is all about perceptions and standing out from the crowd — and presenting a nicely-formatted resume to prospective employers can give your application an edge.
 For help with creating a resume see our Teen Resume Writing Worksheet.

 Teen Job-Hunting Step 3: Plan Your Wardrobe.

 Time to ditch the trendy clothing and find (or purchase) a few nice — and conservative — outfits you can wear when applying and interviewing for jobs.
 Dress for success for teens is not as formal as for adults but looking the part — and making a good first impression with a hiring manager — is essential to getting a job.

 Teen Job-Hunting Step 4: Develop a Job-Search Strategy.

 Conduct a little research to help you determine the best type of jobs for you.
 Typical teen jobs can be found working at fast food joints grocery stores and other retailers childcare facilities community programs and camps resorts and hotels and business offices — but you don’t have to be limited to those typical teen jobs (such as clerk burger flipper lifeguard childcare worker camp counselor or cashier) as you can also try to find a job related to a career interest (such as working in a veterinary clinic or hospital if you have a passion for helping animals).